Spring Season 2023 is underway and we've had some cold & wet days early this season. Coach Scott has

 The First Rule of Run Club: Have Fun!
 The way to keep kids running is to keep running fun.
 While we are having fun running, we also teach serious running techniques such as pace, form, endurance, and speed.
 We weave running games into our workouts (Clue Relay, Sharks & Minnows, Chaos Tag, and more) and include a social-emotional lesson/theme at every practice.
 This past season, we covered topics such as Teamwork, Respect, Compromise, Empathy, Cooperation, Introspection, Gratitude, Positive Competition, Burden vs. Opportunity, and many more.
 Is it really that fun?
 On average over the past three seasons, 89% of runners have returned to run the next season.

 We train for 10 weeks (twice a week) and complete a practice 5K and a final 5K.
 Run Club Menlo Park is also an official USA Track & Field youth running club and there are opportunities through the club to participate in local, regional, and even national competitions.
-In our Spring and Fall 2022 seasons, we raced in Hayward (XC), Santa Cruz (XC), Oakland (Track), Brisbane (5K), and Menlo Park (XC & 5K).
+In Fall and Spring seasons, we raced in Hayward (XC), Santa Cruz (XC), Berkeley (Track), Brisbane (5K), and Menlo Park (XC & 5K).

 Program Details:

-• 20 Practices (10 weeks) Including Lesson Materials + 1 Weekend Hill Practice
+• 16 Practices (8 weeks) Including Lesson Materials

 • Practice 5K & Season End Final 5K (including race fees)